 Nominet Business Continuity

-Nominet’s BCM policy sets out the framework we will use in the event of disruption to the business to recover and maintain our business critical functions and processes.
-This policy has been designed to prepare Nominet to cope with the effects of an emergency or crisis.
+Nominet’s Business Continuity Management System (BCMS) sets out the framework we will use in the event of disruption to the business to recover and maintain our critical functions and services.
+The core elements of the BCMS are the Business Continuity Policy (BCP), Crisis Management Plan (CMP), Business Impact Analysis (BIA) and Business Continuity Incident Plans (BCIP) which have been designed to prepare Nominet to cope with the effects of an emergency or crisis.

 Business Continuity Objectives

 - to provide Nominet and its subsidiaries with an effective framework for minimising the impact of a disruptive event so that critical operations can be maintained with minimal disruption to users through deploying well-prepared and managed response activity;

 - to ensure Nominet’s resilience by protecting critical assets and data through a co-ordinated approach to business continuity management and service recovery;

 - to understand the critical functions and activities of Nominet and its subsidiaries and maintain the capability to resume these operations within agreed recovery timeframes;

 The BCMS details the response actions that Nominet will take if our Minerva House office location is physically inaccessible, as well as dealing with lesser failures and other scenarios.

 The BCMS covers our office location (Minerva House, Edmund Halley Road, Oxford, OX4 4DQ) and the following core services:

 - nominet.uk, nominet.org.uk and nic.uk domains and services hosted on them